-Where a Division cancels a unit offering, the Head of School responsible for the unit will advise any student enrolled in that unit availability of the unit cancellation.
+Where a School cancels a unit offering, the Head of School responsible for the unit will advise any student enrolled in that unit.
 The School will ensure that any student withdrawn due to School cancellation is provided with an alternative unit offering where appropriate.
-The Head of School will provide the Director of Student Services with written authoristaion to withdraw the availability of the unit and to process any associated withdrawal of students.
+The Head of School will provide the Director of Student Services with written authoristaion to withdraw the availabilty of the unit and to process any associated withdrawal of students.